dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 unless of course the details of one becomes part of the function's logic.

-If the functional in question is part of an interface or otherwise part of an inheritance hierarchy, templates cannot (easily) be customized, e.g. by overriding them.
+If the functional in question is part of an interface or otherwise part of an inheritance hierarchy, templates cannot (easily) be customized, e.g., by overriding them.

 ### New Attributes